 Richard began his work with the Internet in the 1980s as a U.S. Marine through his participation in projects that converted military systems to use TCP/IP.
 Since that time, he has built community engagement programs and services for both ARIN and the Internet Society with recent focus on the importance of industry-wide IPv6 deployment.
 He has communicated with thousands of companies about their adoption of new technologies and is a strong advocate of open Internet standards.

-Einar Bohlin is the Government Affairs and Public Policy Analyst at the American Registry for Internet Numbers (ARIN).
+Einar Bohlin is the Public Policy Manager at the American Registry for Internet Numbers (ARIN).
 He works with the Executive Director Government Affairs and Public Policy to maintain our relationships with the governments in the ARIN service region, which includes Canada, many Caribbean and North Atlantic Islands and the United States.
 He also participates in the discussions at organizations such as CITEL and the ITU to expand awareness of number resource issues and ARIN policies.
 Prior to ARIN he worked as a Number Analyst at UUNET and an IP Analyst at InterNIC/Network Solutions where he handled IP number, ASN, and in-addr requests.

 John’s experience in the Internet industry includes building and managing large global networks with international carriers such as MCI, Cable & Wireless, Teleglobe and Tata.
 Most recently John served as the Senior Director of Architecture & Engineering for Time Warner Cable, responsible for the selection and testing of all network infrastructure from the core backbone to the service delivery platforms.

 John also served 24 years in the United States Army and retired as a Chief Warrant Officer in the Signal Corps.

 Senior Technology Architect